patrickverroya/MeXE402_Finals_Cullos_Kristina-Verroya_Patrick/README.md

 ## Findings

 ###  Face Detection Works
-* with proper values and configuration, face detection works great and a usefultool.
+* With the help of proper values and configuration, face detection works great and a usefultool.

 ### scaleFactor
 * The higher scaleFactor value, the less accurate the result